Ben Rickard, construction risk specialist at Builtin Insurance Brokers, outlines how they saved big bucks for one new customer.

 Background

 JFC Pumps is a well known and highly reputable Christchurch-based concrete pumping company.
-Its managing director, Tim Johnstone, is on the board of the Association and has tremendous experience in the industry.
+Its managing director, Tim Johnstone, is on the board of the NZ Concrete Contractors Association and has tremendous experience in the industry.
 For many years they were, he assumed, being well looked after by their insurance broker, a large multi-national firm with offices in every major centre.

 Their insurance was placed with one of New Zealand’s largest insurers and the claims they’d made were all well handled.